OISF/suricata/doc/userguide/rules/tls-keywords.rst

 tls.random_time
 ---------------

-Matches on the first 4 bytes of the TLS random field.
+Matches on the first 4 bytes of the TLS random field from the client hello or server hello records.

 Example::